DVA-4/P.VERB/README.md

 The OLED mirrors the panel geometry: the three top knobs appear on the screen's top row, the four bottom knobs on its bottom row, with the slide pot's value on its own line above.
-Values are numeric with real units — `2.4s`, `4.8k`, `62ms` — rather than bar graphs, since a pot's own position is already the analog indicator.
+Values are numeric with real units — `2.4s`, `4.8k`, `62ms`.
+This does not correspond to the physical layout of the stock 8angle units potentiometers; so if you'd keep using that you might want to remap the knobs or display.

 Full operating detail is in [the manual](docs/P.VERB_Manual.pdf).